Tampa Bay Buccaneers: Retired numbers

 The Buccaneers have retired three jersey numbers, led by Lee Roy Selmon's number 63.
-Derrick Brooks (55) and Warren Sapp (99) had their numbers formally retired after they were inducted into the Hall of Fame.
+Derrick Brooks (55) and Warren Sapp (99) had their numbers formally retired after they were inducted into the Pro Football Hall of Fame.
 Despite not being formally retired, the Buccaneers have not reissued 20 (Ronde Barber), 40 (Mike Alstott), or 47 (John Lynch) since those players retired from playing.
-As of 2024, neither Lynch nor Barber have had their numbers retired, despite also being inducted into the Hall of Fame.
+This despite both Lynch and Barber also being inducted into the Hall of Fame.

 Another number that has seen limited usage is 42, worn by the late Ricky Bell.
 Since Bell's last season in 1981, 42 has only been worn for two seasons, the most recent being in 1990.
-The number 12 has also not been used since Tom Brady retired in 2022.
-The number was also notoriously worn by Doug Williams.
+The number 12 has also not been used re-issued since Tom Brady retired in 2022, a number that was also famously worn by Doug Williams.